Hello! Click on one of our members below to chat on Whatsapp

-There are many theories behind the use of this site, because there was no written history from the Incas, we can only theorize.
+There are many theories behind the use of Winay Wayna, but because there was no written history from the Incas, they are only theories.
 However, after much research, anthropologists came to the conclusion that the Incas probably used this site as an administrative center with multiple functions.
-This is because, among other reasons, of its proximity to Machu Picchu and its general structure.
+This is because, among other reasons, of its proximity to Machu Picchu and its structure.

 Firstly, the storehouses were used to store crops collected from the regions adjacent to Machu Picchu.
-These crops would then be redistributed evenly based on the needs of each community.
+These crops would then be redistributed around the needs of each community.
 The Incas cultivated crops like coca, potatoes, cassavas, corn and quinoa.
 This site also played an essential role in the sustenance of the elite that resided in the Sacred City of Machu Picchu.

 Another important function was for religious observation.
 The ceremonial baths were most likely used to perform certain rituals with water.
 Also, the 7-windows temple is a symbol of dedication to Cuychi (the Rainbow God).
 Because Machu Picchu was so sacred, stopping here to perform a cleansing ritual was of the outmost importance before entering the great Citadel of Machu Picchu.